mikan-laboratory/mcp_toolkit/README.md

 - Typed server builder for registering tools, prompts, resources, and capability flags.
 - Complete MCP protocol types with JSON encoding/decoding and schema utilities.
-- Stdio transport that works on Erlang and JavaScript targets, plus optional Mist-powered WebSocket and SSE helpers.
+- Stdio transport that works on Erlang and JavaScript targets, plus Mist-powered WebSocket and SSE helpers.
 - Works on OTP 27+/Gleam 1.12+ with full test coverage via gleeunit and Birdie snapshots.

 ## Installation

-After the package is published on Hex, add it to your project with:
+Add the package from Hex with:

 ```bash
 gleam add mcp_toolkit
 ```

-Until then you can depend on this repository directly:
+If you're hacking locally you can depend on this repository directly:

 ```toml
 [dependencies]